Trip Facts

 Meal: Breakfast, Lunch & Dinner

-Continue hiking until you reach Ghorepani, a charming mountain village known for its distinctive blue-roofed houses.
-Ghorepani’s name comes from its historic role as a resting stop for traders, where “Ghora” means horse and “Pani” means water—merchants stopped here to water their horses.
+Continue hiking to Ghorepani, a charming mountain village known for its blue-roofed houses.
+Ghorepani’s name reflects its historic role as a resting stop for traders: “Ghora” means horse, and “Pani” means water—merchants stopped here to water their horses.

-Ghorepani serves as the gateway to one of the trek’s most famous highlights—Poon Hill, renowned for its stunning sunrise views over the Annapurna and Dhaulagiri ranges.
+Ghorepani is the gateway to Poon Hill, one of the trek’s highlights, famous for its stunning sunrise views over the Annapurna and Dhaulagiri ranges.

 Day 05: Sunrise hike to Poon Hill-Trek to Tadapani